hafees/riverpod_infinite_scroll/README.md

 You will need Riverpod to use this package.
 If you're not using it, is an excellent state management library.
 See Riverpod documentation.
 Also start using, Riverpod generators.

 You can use this package on a Riverpod generated AsyncNotifier.
-Also, there are two widgets - PaginatedListView and PaginatedGridView which can be used in your widget tree.
+Also, there are two widgets - PaginatedListView and PaginatedGridView which can be used in your widget tree

+## Usage

 ### In your provider: